By Terry Trucco

 The Barbizon hauteur, however, remained intact.
 When Faier’s boyfriend perched on the arm of a lobby sofa after depositing her bags, he was swiftly reprimanded, she recalls.
 “The woman at the front desk said, ‘Young man, until you learn to behave properly you shouldn’t come to a hotel like this.’”

-The co-ed Barbizon, where we spent a night in 1997, felt friendlier, yet never quite clicked as a
+The co-ed Barbizon, where I spent a night in 1997, felt friendlier, yet never quite clicked as a

 conventional hotel.
-We were thrilled by the private bath, but the double bed ate up most of the room, rickety white shutters covered the window and an air conditioner yammered away all night.
+I was pleased by the private bath, but the double bed ate up most of the room, rickety white shutters covered the window and an air conditioner yammered away all night.
 In 2002, the place was spiffed up and renamed the Melrose Hotel.
 Ian Schrager was rumored to be eyeing it for his boutique hotel empire.

 Instead, the hotel closed and was reborn in 2006 as a condominium with luxurious Old World trappings like French doors, rosewood floors, marble bathrooms and deep crown moldings.
 Among those said to own a Barbizon pied a terre are British comic Ricky Gervais and French billionaire Francois Pinnault.

 The original Barbizon, of course, lives on in the handful of women who never moved and now have the good fortune to occupy rent-stabilized apartments in one of the area’s most stylish condominiums.
-We imagine they hope the Barbizon achieves landmark status.
-We do, too.
+I imagine they hope the Barbizon achieves landmark status.
+I do, too.
 The building was always good looking, but it would look even better sporting a plaque.